GuidesAdvancedBlue-Green Deployments

 4. Scale down the old production service (now in Green slot) after the grace period

-During the swap operation, there may be a brief period where some requests are routed to the old environment.
+During the swap operation, there may be a brief period where some requests are routed to the old slot.
 Plan swaps during lower-traffic periods if possible.

 Using the API